Council tax bailiffs

 Check that the bailiff is certificated.
 There is an on-line register of certificated bailiffs.
 See the section on How to complain later in this fact sheet.

 Council tax is usually collected by private firms of bailiffs on behalf of your local council.
 They try to take your goods away and sell them, usually at auction, to raise money to pay the debt.
 The council needs to issue a 'warrant of control' to authorise bailiffs to act.
 The process the bailiffs have to follow is called ‘taking control of goods’.

 Bailiffs who call must be ‘certificated’.
 This means they must have a certificate from the county court allowing them to act as bailiffs.
 You can complain to the county court about a certificated bailiff.

 The bailiff should give you seven clear days’ notice that they are due to visit you.
 This is sometimes known as an ‘enforcement notice’.
 ‘Clear days’ do not include Sundays, Christmas Day or bank holidays.

 When the enforcement notice is issued, the bailiffs have a right to try to take control of your goods.
 This applies even if you move the goods or give them to someone else at any time, even if this is within the seven clear days' notice period.

 Do I have to let the bailiffs in?

-- Politely but firmly refuse to let the bailiffs in.
+Politely but firmly refuse to let the bailiffs in, without opening the door to them.
 Offer what you can afford to pay.
 If the bailiffs accept your offer, ask them to return to their car and go out and pay them.
 Make sure you get a receipt.